-Banana oatmeal has never been more delicious with this creamy banana oatmeal recipe.
-It’s slightly sweet, spiced and features mashed banana in the base and caramelized banana slices on top.
+Banana oatmeal has never been more delicious with this banana oatmeal recipe.
+It’s naturally sweetened with maple syrup, spiced with cinnamon and nutmeg, and features mashed banana in the base.
 It’s a healthy breakfast that’s ready in just 20 minutes, and is absolutely delicious!

-Butter: butter adds a nice decadent flavor without being “too much.”
+- Butter: butter adds a nice decadent flavor without being “too much.”
 As it cooks it slightly browns and adds nuttiness to the entire dish.
 Opt for unsalted butter so you can season to your liking.

-Maple Syrup: pure maple syrup is key here!
+- Maple Syrup: pure maple syrup is key here!
 Not only is it more flavorful, but it’s thinner than imitation maple syrup and will act differently in the cooking process.

-Milk: whole milk is the best here, but any non-dairy milk of choice will work.
+- Milk: whole milk is the best here, but any non-dairy milk of choice will work.

-Oats: be sure to use old-fashioned rolled oats as opposed to quick or instant oats.
+- Oats: be sure to use old-fashioned rolled oats as opposed to quick or instant oats.
 This recipe was developed with old-fashioned oats and the cook time and milk measurement reflects that.

-How to Make Banana Oatmeal
+How to Make this Banana Oatmeal Recipe

 - Mash 1 banana (we prefer a pretty ripe, speckled banana for this).